The Best Caulking Guns for Every Project

 There’s no need to invest in an expensive gun for occasional small caulking projects, such as sealing a gap between the tub and the wall.
 The nicely priced and super dependable Newborn 188 Super Ratchet Rod Cradle Caulking Gun has traditional ratchet rod technology, and with a 6:1 thrust ratio it’s best for dispensing low viscosity sealant, such as painter’s latex caulk.
 It comes with a built-in pin for puncturing the seal on the caulk tube and a built-in cutter to nip off the tip of the tube.
-Buy now.

 With its revolving frame, the Newborn 250 Smooth Rod Revolving Frame Caulking Gun makes caulking around corners a snap.
 No need to start and stop—simply rotate the barrel and the angled tip of the tube rotates to the correct position to continue running a bead.
 The Newborn 250 is built to last, with a zinc alloy handle to reduce corrosion, and it features a hefty 18:1 thrust ratio to easily dispense medium viscosity caulk, including butyl and acrylic.
 It comes with a thumb release for dripless operation, but what really makes it a favorite is quality construction and ease of use when working in corners and other tight spots.
-Buy now.

 With a high thrust ratio of 26:1, the PC Products Steel Caulking Gun is a workhorse that smoothly and easily dispenses thick sealants.
 The gun can be used with any type of caulk or sealant, but its main purpose is to dispense high viscosity sealants, such as concrete epoxy.
 It features a smooth rod and a thumb release to prevent oozing and waste, and DIYers rave about its quality steel construction and stellar performance.
 If you need just one caulking gun to use for multiple types of caulk, make this one your choice.
-Buy now.

 An investment bound to pay off in time, the Newborn Round Rod Sausage Gun features an 18:1 thrust ratio to easily handle both light and medium viscosity sealants.
 It comes with three cones (dispensing tips), a ring cap (to hold the cones in place), and an easy release thumb plate.
 Plus, you can use it with standard caulk tubes as well as sausages.
 Durable construction, ease of use, and precision caulking application make the Newborn just as good as, if not better than, pricier sausage guns.
-Buy now.